mikarinneoracle/dockernode-app/rolling-update-wercker.md

 ### Create the OCCS service

-Login to OCCS and create a new service `rolling-router-sticky-sessions` with the following YML where the image repository refers to your Docker-hub account:
+Login to OCCS and create a new service `rolling-router-sticky-sessions` with the following YML where the image repository refers to your Docker-hub account (bolded):

 <pre>
 version: 2